LLNL/Silo/docs/Chapter2-Section1.md

 * **Description:**

-  * **&nbsp;:**
+  **&nbsp;**

-  * The DBPutPHZonelist function writes a polyhedral-zonelist object into a Silo file.
+  The DBPutPHZonelist function writes a polyhedral-zonelist object into a Silo file.
 The name assigned to this object can in turn be used as the parameter in the
     :---
   DBOPT_PHZONELIST option for the `DBPutUcdmesh` function.